 Lynn is a tiny town located in the state of Alabama.
 With a population of 620 people and just one neighborhood, Lynn is the 338th largest community in Alabama.

-Lynn is a blue-collar town, with 51.90% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Lynn, you'll notice that it is more blue-collar than most other communities in America.
+51.90% of Lynn’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lynn is a town of professionals, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Lynn who work in teaching (12.46%), healthcare (7.61%), and management occupations (6.23%).

 Lynn is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.